Join our Postgraduate Open Day - Sat 24 June

 You will be assessed in a variety of ways, and these may be different with each module that you take.
 See individual modules for further details.

 Physiotherapy graduates have entered careers both in the NHS and private sector.
 They work in hospitals, in the community as well as sports clubs and the military.
 An increasing number of Physiotherapy graduates are working on a freelance basis alongside their work in the NHS.
 Some choose to pursue further studies in education, research or undertake further training.
+They also have a dedicated careers website for international students where you can find useful resources and information.

-Find out more about Physiotherapy career opportunities
+Find out more about Physiotherapy career opportunities.

 Careers Support for Postgraduate Students